The Synthetic Online Conversations (SOC) Dataset

 Every conversation starts with the people having it.
 This release ships with a fresh set of character personas, published separately as SPB-2602.

+We generate personas using Kimi-K2-0905, Kimi-K2.5, and GLM-5, with prompts that push toward psychological realism and — crucially — show-don’t-tell narrative writing.
+The target population spans a wide range of occupations, personalities, life circumstances, and socioeconomic backgrounds, while deliberately aiming for the statistical average rather than the dramatic exception.
 A custom StatsEngine samples a world region, locale-appropriate subregion, name, and age Age is sampled with a mean of 25 and σ=5, intentionally skewed toward younger adults to match the downstream use case of online conversations.
 Broader age coverage is planned for future releases.
 Age is sampled with a mean of 25 and σ=5, intentionally skewed toward younger adults to match the downstream use case of online conversations.
-Broader age coverage is planned for future releases. for each call.
-The region feeds into the prompt to keep cultural details coherent rather than generic.
+Broader age coverage is planned for future releases. for each call, with the region feeding into the prompt so that cultural details remain coherent rather than generic.

 Preventing style collapse is an active concern.
-Each generation call receives a small set of examples as do-not-imitate-too-closely references.
-The pool is a rolling window capped at 20 — seeded with hand-written personas at warmup, then mixing those seeds with recent outputs as generation proceeds.
-Older generations naturally age out, keeping references fresh without losing accumulated variety.
+Each generation call receives a small set of examples as do-not-imitate-too-closely references drawn from a rolling window capped at 20 — seeded with hand-written personas at warmup, then mixing those seeds with recent outputs as generation proceeds.
+Older generations age out naturally, keeping references fresh without losing accumulated variety.
+The resulting records are structured markdown-in-XML character cards covering: Basic Information, Physical & Lifestyle, Personality Overview, Core Traits, Emotional Profile, Relationships, Values, Motivations & Fears, Behavioral Patterns, Communication Style, Example Messages, and a Summary.
+A representative record looks like this:

 json